mysterious-coding/base_entranced/README.md

 Clientside command.
 Use first letter of class to change, like /class a for assault, /class s for scout, etc.

 ####/g_rocketSurfing
-0 = no rocket surfing (good)
+0 = no rocket surfing (ideal setting)

 1 = bullshit rocket surfing enabled (JK3 default)

 ####/g_floatingItems
-0 = no floating siege items - useful for non-korriban maps
+0 = no floating siege items (ideal setting for most maps)

-1 = siege items float up walls when dropped - useful for korriban (JK3 default)
+1 = siege items float up walls when dropped - annoying bug on most maps, but classic strategy for korriban (JK3 default)

 ####/g_selfkillPenalty
 Set to 0 so you don't lose points when you SK.